junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 TRUE, PROBABLY.
 DTS-X Encoder Suite has a preconditioning option, which is off by default.
 Which gets you call 24b.
 High preconditioning probably reduces the bits, probably down to 18b.

 ### The Atmos used in games is the same as the Atmos used on BDs
 FALSE.
 Atmos for games uses Atmos MAT.
+This is different to TrueHD.
 Through HDMI probing (what's the proper name?), the device can find out the AVR supports Atmos.
 It can then skip the AC3 core & legacy 7.1 downmix, and trasmit Atmos MAT.
 Since no legacy material is needed, this leaves space for more objects.
 ### TrueHD always has a AC3 core
 FALSE.
-Although on BD THD must have a AC3 core since THD is an optional code on BD, it is possible to have THD without a AC3 core.
+Although on BD THD must have a AC3 core since THD is an optional codec on BD, it is possible to have THD without a AC3 core.
 In fact they are separate streams with the same ID on BD.

 ### DTS-HD always has a DTS core
 TRUE.
 The core is required to decode the HD part.